 Pieter Svenson (Developer) is a Senior at the University of Illinois at Champaign-Urbana majoring in Computer Engineering and Civil Engineering.
 Whether it was playing video games, learning how to code, and teaching STEM principles to grade schoolers in an educational environment, Minecraft has been a large part of growing up for Pieter.
 Through this project, he hopes to use his knowledge and skills to bring joy and education to kids everywhere!

 Aidan Rivera-Rogers (Content Specialist) is a sophomore at the University of Illinois at Urbana-Champaign studying Natural Resources and Environmental Science, with interest in the areas of ecology, biology, and sustainability.
 Combining these fields with education and hobbies such as video games is enticing and a path of scholarship which he hopes to pursue in the future.

-Emi Brown is a Freshman at the University of Illinois at Urbana-Champaign majoring in Computer Science.
+Emi Brown (Developer and Content Specialist) is a Freshman at the University of Illinois at Urbana-Champaign majoring in Computer Science.
 Video games have always been a huge part of her life and had sparked her interest in programming at an early age.
 She hopes that through this project she can use her passion for games and education to help kids learn about STEM!

 K. Ann Renninger, PhD | Eugene M. Lang Research Professor

 Chair of the Department of Educational Studies, Swarthmore College

 Omer Delialioglu, PhD | Professor of Instructional Technology